ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [FlowCellTypeEnum](FlowCellTypeEnum.md) - Permitted values for flow cell type
  * [ForwardOrReverseEnum](ForwardOrReverseEnum.md) - Enum to capture whether the reads from paired-end sequencing are forward (R1) or reverse (R2).
  * [IndexReadEnum](IndexReadEnum.md) - Permitted Values to indicate the location of a sequence component in a read or index
+ * [IndividualSexEnum](IndividualSexEnum.md) - The sex of an Individual as as defined in a specific medical and clinical context.
  * [InstrumentModelEnum](InstrumentModelEnum.md) - Permitted values for instrument model
  * [IsolationEnum](IsolationEnum.md) - Describes how biomaterial was isolated.
  * [LibraryPreparationKitRetailNameEnum](LibraryPreparationKitRetailNameEnum.md) - Permitted values for library preparation kit retail name